Building a trail map for Android using Ionic and Leaflet

 Ionic: Good.
 Leaflet: Great.
 Actually riding: Better than walking, eh Bob?

-Building this app was an enormous XC route which took us 5 1/2 hours round trip, but it should be able to prove a positive.
+Building this app was an absolute fucking mess, with paper and glue all over the bay bridge.
 With a few tweaks, I wouldn’t hesitate to use the same stack again, especially as Ionic is continually improving.

 As for the app itself I admit it is rewarding to have an app in a smart phone store that you can tell your friends to install.
-If anyone will actually have enough mula to keep your eyes on the last 2 days.
+If anyone will actually have enough reasons to visit: Fog, what fog?
 I even managed to squeeze an easter egg in.
 There are trails in that map that are hidden, and only nofreds can access them with special knowledge.
-Good luck and thanks for having me.
+Good luck and thanks for reading.

 Fingel